 Sol Lain Playground

 In 1994, P.S.
 134 teachers and students started a small garden in the playground.
-Designed to teach children about plant life and gardening techniques, the garden is maintained by students and teachers and sponsored by GreenThumb’s Education in the Gardens” program.
+Designed to teach children about plant life and gardening techniques, the garden was maintained by the students and teachers and sponsored by GreenThumb’s “Education in the Gardens” program.
 Since 2003, the non-profit Hester Street Collaborative has programmed the garden activities.

 This site is part of NYC Parks’ Community Parks Initiative—a multi-faceted program to invest in under-resourced public parks and increase the accessibility and quality of parks throughout the five boroughs.
 The newly-reconstructed playground includes new, separated play areas for kids aged 6 months to 2 years, 2 to 5 years and 5 to 12 years old, as well as swings, spray shower, a basketball court, and multipurpose play space.

 - NYC PARKS OPENS SIXTH NEWLY RECONSTRUCTED COMMUNITY PARKS INITIATIVE PARK ONE MONTH EARLY